Buddy Cianci: Political commentator

 On September 20, 2007, Cianci returned to the airwaves on local Providence AM radio station WPRO, hosting a weekday talk show.
 He said that he had no plans to run for political office again, although he had not entirely ruled it out when pressed on the issue.
 On October 24, 2007, Cianci appeared on WLNE-TV ABC6 to announce that in addition to his radio show, he was joining the television station as chief political analyst and contributing editor.
 The work included moderating a weekly political segment called Your Attention Please, which was renamed Buddy TV.
 The timeslot became a daily segment in July 2008, and was renamed The World According to Buddy as of May 2011.
 His position at WLNE began on November 1, 2007.
 Cianci also hosted the station's weekend public affairs program On the Record with Buddy Cianci.
-He began in October 2008 as co-host of the program with WLNE weeknight anchor John DeLuca and became solo host in May 2011.
+He began in October 2008 as cohost of the program with WLNE weeknight anchor John DeLuca and became solo host in May 2011.

 2014 campaign for Mayor of Providence

 Cianci became eligible to run for mayor again in the year 2012, three years after his probation ended (due to the provisions of the 1986 Rhode Island constitutional amendment, aptly named "the Buddy amendment").
 The next election in which Cianci would have been eligible to run was the November 2014.
 In 2010, Cianci was quoted as saying that he was "taking a good look" at running for the U.S. House seat to be vacated by Democrat Patrick J. Kennedy.
 He did not declare his candidacy.

 In May 2014, Cianci, after being successfully treated for cancer, was cleared by his doctors to run for mayor in the 2014 November election.
 On June 25, Cianci declared his candidacy for Mayor of Providence as an independent.
-In August he named former Cianci staffer Cyd McKenna as his campaign manager and Dee Dee Witman as his finance chair, alongside other former staffers Charles Mansolillo and Beryl Kenyon.
+In August, he named former Cianci staffer Cyd McKenna as his campaign manager and Dee Dee Witman as his finance chair, alongside other former staffers Charles Mansolillo and Beryl Kenyon.
 Providence hip-hop artist Zumo Kollie released a song titled "Buddy Cianci" on November 4, 2014.
-His campaign was unsuccessful and he lost to Democrat Jorge Elorza, conceding the election on November 4.
+His campaign was unsuccessful and he lost narrowly to Democrat Jorge Elorza, conceding the election on November 4.